 She serves on the Board of Jewish Voices for Peace, and is active in the Boycott, Divest, Sanctions (BDS) campaign aimed at pressuring Israel into respecting international law.
 Throughout 2019, Phyllis wrote numerous articles on relations between the US and Israel, particularly in light of Israel's settlement expansion in the West Bank, siege of Gaza, and US recognition of Israel's annexation of Syria's Golan Heights.
 As Phyllis has regularly observed, the stronger the BDS campaign becomes, the more virulent become the efforts of the Israeli government and its supporters to paint all criticism of Israel as 'anti-semitic'.
-Phyllis also wrote numerous articles about the dangers of false accusations of anti-semitism against progressives in the US.
-She pointed out that the real anti-semitic threat is clearly linked to the white supremacism unleashed in recent years, which also suggested a strong basis for unity with people of colour who are bearing the brunt of this.
+Phyllis also wrote numerous articles about the dangers of false accusations of anti-semitic threat is clearly linked to the white supremacism unleashed in recent years, which also suggested a strong basis for unity with people of colour who are bearing the brunt of this.
 She gave talks to students at Hostra and Brandeis universities on Palestinian rights and U.S. policy in the Middle East.